cooltech101/vio_for_gps_estimation/README.md

 ## 5. Use Basalt VIO to estimate GPS pose (2D)

 Run `basalt_vio.py`.
 Listen for VIO pose packets over Mavlink socket.
-Manually set starting lat lon and heading in lines 17-19 and use these values to initialise VIO.
-Using initialisation, script converts local xy coordinates into GPS lat lon coordinates in decimal degrees.
+Manually set starting lat lon and heading in lines 17-19 of `vio_translate_logger.py` which will be used to initialise VIO.
+Using initialisation, script converts local xy coordinates in metres into GPS lat lon coordinates in decimal degrees.
 Log estimated GPS pose entries to csv file of choice using --csv flag.
 No flight controller or GPS module needed.
 ```
 python3 basalt_vio.py & python3 vio_translate_logger.py --csv newLog.csv
 ```
 Run `basalt_vio.py`.
-Upon startup, average first few GPS readings to determine starting pose.
-Use this pose as initial VIO offset.
+Upon execution, `vio_gps_logger.py` averages the first few GPS readings to determine starting coordinates.
+Use this pose as initial VIO offset and compass yaw as initial heading.
 Listen for VIO pose packets over Mavlink socket.
 Log live GPS and heading for each VIO-derived GPS estimate and log entries to csv file of choice using --csv flag.
 Flight controller and GPS module needed.
 ```
 python3 basalt_vio.py & python3 vio_gps_logger.py --csv newLog.csv
 ```